dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-a-thumbnail-preview-into-your-theme.md

     gulp deploy
     ```

-1. Confirm the deployment in the Docker container console.
+1. Confirm the deployment in the liferay logs.

     ```
     STARTED my-liferay-theme_1.0.0